OpenMathLib/OpenBLAS/README.md

 Statically link with `libopenblas.a` or dynamically link with `-lopenblas` if OpenBLAS was compiled as a shared library.

+### Notes on parallelism

+There are a number of compile time options that alter the way OpenBLAS handles parallelism.
+Calling a BLAS or LAPACK subroutine from a multithreaded region requires some special consideration.
+Please see the wiki page on parallelism for more details. <TODO>

 ### Setting the number of threads using environment variables

 Environment variables are used to specify a maximum number of threads.